-- 4) it previously made a self-declaration of freedom from infection with P. marinus and subsequently lost its disease free status due to the detection of infection with P. marinus but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - infected populations have been destroyed or removed from the infected zone by means that minimise the riskof further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last three years without detection of infection with P. marinus.
+- 4) it previously made a self-declaration of freedom for a zone from infection with P. marinus and subsequently lost its free status due to the detection of P. marinus in the zone but the following conditions have been met: - a) on detection of P. marinus, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of P. marinus, and the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed followed by fallowing as described in Chapter 4.7.; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with P. marinus; and - targeted surveillance, as described in Chapter 1.4., has been in place for at least the last [two] years without detection of P. marinus.